Graduate Fellowships and Assistantships

 Chicago Innovation Scholarship

 The Chicago Innovation Scholarship is offered to selected domestic students in the Accelerated M.B.A. and Online M.B.A. programs who demonstrate a continuing commitment to innovation.
 In addition to the scholarship, each student will receive membership in Chicago Innovation and free admission to attend the organization’s events.
 Selected students in M.B.A program are awarded up to $14,000 over the course of six semesters and selected students in the M.T.E. program are awarded up to $11,650 over the course of three semesters.
 This award is deferrable up to one year.
 Students seeking joint Stuart School degrees are only eligible for one Stuart scholarship.

 Chicago Talent Pipeline Scholarship

 The Chicago Talent Pipeline Scholarship is a partial-tuition scholarship for master’s-level study at Stuart School of Business.
-The scholarship is awarded to domestic Chicago-area students seeking an M.S. in finance, management science, marketing analysis, or environmental management and sustainability.
+The scholarship is awarded to domestic Chicago-area students seeking an M.S. in finance, management science, marketing analytics, or environmental management and sustainability.
 Eligible students must seek to advance their careers in the Chicago-area market.
 The scholarship is capped at $20,000 per degree and is spread evenly across the 11 3-credit-hour courses needed for an M.S.
 This award is deferrable up to one year.
 Students seeking joint Stuart School degrees are only eligible for one Stuart Scholarship.